Japan Re-entry Permit: Eligibility

 The purpose of the re-entry permit is to allow residents to leave and return to Japan, and to serve as an international travel document in lieu of a passport.

 The Re-entry Permit can be issued to residents of Japan who are stateless or cannot get a passport from their country, such as de facto refugees holding resident status other than as a 1951 Convention Refugee, including those holding a residence status of student, designated activities, etc. under considerations of humanitarian.
-It is also used by people whose nationality is not recognized in Japan (e.g. North Korean nationals, or Koreans in Japan who retains Joseon nationality but acquired neither South Korea nor North Korea nationality).
+It is also used by people whose nationality is not recognized in Japan (e.g. North Korean nationals, or Koreans in Japan who retain Joseon nationality but acquired neither South Korea nor North Korea nationality).

 Physical appearance

 The Re-entry Permit is a passport-like booklet containing 28 pages, including instruction pages, personal information page, and visa pages.
 The current version's data page is laminated in plastic to prevent tampering.